 Brown Eyed Girl – Van Morrison (G, C, D, Em)

-“Brown Eyed Girl” is one of those easy songs that always gets people singing and dancing.
+“Brown Eyed Girl” is one of those easy folk guitar songs that always gets people singing and dancing.
 It’s also one of those beginner guitar songs that uses our four favorite chords.

 It technically also uses a D7 for the song’s hanging “Do you remember when?” part.
 But, as a beginner, you could just play a D instead.
 The vocal line still fits well.